lucasjellema/tech-radar-prototype2/development-log.md

 - have defaults associated with viewpoint; currently, defaults are created for the current viewpoint and do not synchronize with a new viewpoint
 - store state (including defaults) in localstorage (to be reinstated in a later session)
-- CSV to (Data Model to) Radar wizard

 - fetch radar data from external URL (anything within reach from user's browser) (import dialog & pass sourceURL as query parameter)

 - new visual dimensions